Skip to Main Content

 1913 Mrs. Beyenka and the chickens

-This photo shows Mrs. Beyenka in the farmyard that also includes the barn and farmhouse the Sisters built in 1902.
+This photo shows the farmyard with chickens that also includes the barn and farmhouse the Sisters built in 1902.
 The farmhouse became Tarry Hall and housed the post office and bowling alley when it was moved behind Tower Hall in 1941.

 1913 Chickens